According to research by Professor Steven Rogelberg 50% of meetings are seen as engaging, of course this suggests that 50% are not!

-Tasks like whiteboarding problems with peers generally leads to better solutions.
+Tasks like whiteboarding problems with peers in person generally leads to better solutions.
 Running things like project kick-offs in person is a wickedly effective method to start a piece of work with an engaged team.

-How to run a productive in-person meeting:
+There are some critical steps required to run a productive in-person meeting:

 - Send out an agenda. make sure there is a specific problem to be addressed.
 Actively limit the scope of the meeting.

 - Limit mandatory invitations to the right people, make invitations optional for other people.